Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

    applications.
 This entity maps to the LoRaWAN Join Server.

    o Application Server (App).
 The same terminology is used in LoRaWAN.
+   In that case, the application server will be the SCHC gateway, doing C/D and F/R.

 ~~~~